 Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Lower interest rates affect markets in two main ways.
-First, they have a material impact on the earnings capabilities of companies by reducing the borrowing costs both of themselves and their customers.
+First, they have a material impact on the earnings capabilities of businesses by reducing borrowing costs both for themselves and their customers.
 Lower rates also boost underlying confidence.

 Second, lower rates have the capacity to fuel a switch out of cash in favour of shares and bonds.
-For bonds, falling rates are a very good thing unless lower rates lead to higher inflation.
-Currently markets seem to view economic risks as tilted to the downside and resurgent inflation is not the central market view.
+For bonds, falling rates are a very good thing unless they lead to higher inflation.

 From the Select 50, the Legal & General Global Equity Index Fund would benefit from a further recovery in technology shares.
-It currently has a 28% weighting in tech, with most of the mega-cap names – Apple, Microsoft and Nvidia – among the largest holdings3.
+It currently has a 28% weighting in tech, with most of the mega-cap names – Apple, Microsoft, Nvidia etc. – among the largest holdings5.

 The Brown Advisory US Sustainable Growth Fund is another potential Select 50 option.
 Like technology shares, the companies that growth funds typically invest in are sensitive to changes in interest rates owing to the long duration of their earnings.